microsoftgraph/dataconnect-solutions/Datasets/data-connect-dataset-user1.md

 The User_v1 dataset provides user details stored for all the Azure Active Directory (Azure AD) user accounts that are created for a particular tenant.

+NOTE:- Currently, the MGDC platform only supports the users that have a valid mailbox which is **not inactive, soft-deleted or hosted on-Prem**.
+Trying to extract such users will result in no data to be returned for such users.

 ## Scenarios

 The following are business scenarios that you can answer with this dataset: